Uncategorized

 7. Identify and promote your ambassadors

-A a committed member of the community is a strategic asset.
-As soon as certain members speak up, spontaneously help or unite other members, identify them as ambassadors.
+A committed member of the community is a strategic asset.
+As soon as certain members speak up, spontaneously help or unite other members, identify them as ambassadors..

 To strengthen their commitment, you can offer them symbolic recognition (badges, visibility, privileged access), but also involve them in co-hosting events (conferences, private groups, voting, beta-testing).
 An active ambassador attracts and reassures, embodying the culture of the community.